artscorestudio/APYDataGridBundle/Resources/doc/export/create_export.md

 }
 ```

-4. **Define the content of the export.**
+### 4. Define the content of the export.

-The computeData method is the front door of an export.
+The `computeData` method is the front door of an export.
 The grid calls this method with itself as argument.
 The purpose of this method is to fill the content of the export.

 Try this exemple: